-To be eligible to request redemption of sick leave hours, an employee must have used no more than five (5) days of sick leave time off during the fiscal year prior to the request.
+To be eligible to request redemption of sick leave hours, an employee must have used no more than five (5) days of sick leave time off during the fiscal year prior to the request and no more than two (2) twenty-four (24) shifts for Fire Department personnel.
 The request cannot reduce the employee's remaining accrued sick leave hours balance below the 480 hours.
 Eligible employees may not have more than one redemption request granted in a given fiscal year except in cases involving termination of service with the City.
 All hours subject to the buy-back provisions will be paid at the rate of one third (1/3) of the hours redeemed and at the rate of pay in effect when the hours were accrued.
 An employee's sick leave hours balance will be reduced by the number of hours redeemed.